-4. Water Quality-Based Effluent Limitations (WQBELs)
+4. Water Quality-Based Effluent Limitations

 WQBELs were developed for the pollutants determined to have reasonable potential to cause or contribute to exceedances of water quality objectives.
-The WQBELs are based on the procedures specified in SIP section 1.4.
+The WQBEL calculations are based on the procedures specified in SIP section 1.4, which are required for priority pollutants.
+SIP section 1.4 is used as guidance for dioxin-TEQ and ammonia.